James Lee Mitchell C2572

 James Mitchell James Mitchell James Mitchell James Mitchell James Mitchell James Mitchell James Mitchell

 Man from Los Angeles with private pilot’s license joined RCAF as instructor, then Ferry Command.
-Piloting Hudson V9125, he, with two others, was lost between Gander and the UK.
+Piloting Hudson V9125, he, with two others, were lost between Gander and the UK.

 James Lee Mitchell, born in Waltreak, Yell County, Arkansas, USA, was the son of Samuel Bo Mitchell (1881 – 1963), manufacturer engineer, and Martha Gertrude aka Mattie (nee Kennon) Mitchell (1888-1976), of Playa Del Rey, California.
 He had one brother, Xenophon Xavier Mitchell (1911-1972), of Whittier, California, and two sisters, Imogene Hall of Washington, DC and Martha Gertrude Brown.
 Three other siblings, Otis Kenon Mitchell (1912-1919), Scott Mitchell, and Virginia Mitchell. died during the “Influenza epidemic.”
 The family was Methodist.